SirenKing/dota_class_extensions_library/README.md

 `GetHerosMainAbilities()` Get an array of all this heroes 'main' abilities' names, excluding 'map' abilities and talents and 'generic_hidden.'

-`DelayCastWithOrders( order_params, delay )` Currently, this is just `ExecuteOrderFromTable()` wrapped in a table.
+`DelayCastWithOrders( order_params, delay )` Currently, this is just `ExecuteOrderFromTable()` wrapped in a timer.
 In the future, this method will reconcile issues with any `ExecuteOrderFromTable()` you call and let you know in the console.

 # IMPORTANT AND USEFUL STUFF:
 [Moddota's API tools and Tutorials](https://moddota.com/api/#!/vscripts)